Skip navigation

 Brand protection

-Certain things can't be registered as trademarks
+Certain things can't be registered as trade marks

 Here is what you need to know to make sure your trade mark can be registered.